Rare-earth element: Dominance of China

 A 2011 report "China's Rare-Earth Industry", issued by the US Geological Survey and US Department of the Interior, outlines industry trends within China and examines national policies that may guide the future of the country's production.
 The report notes that China's lead in the production of rare-earth minerals has accelerated over the past two decades.
 In 1990, China accounted for only 27% of such minerals.
 In 2009, world production was 132,000 metric tons; China produced 129,000 of those tons.
 According to the report, recent patterns suggest that China will slow the export of such materials to the world: "Owing to the increase in domestic demand, the Government has gradually reduced the export quota during the past several years."

 In 2006, China allowed 47 domestic rare-earth producers and traders and 12 Sino-foreign rare-earth producers to export.
 Controls have since tightened annually; by 2011, only 22 domestic rare-earth producers and traders and 9 Sino-foreign rare-earth producers were authorized.
 The government's future policies will likely keep in place strict controls: "According to China's draft rare-earth development plan, annual rare-earth production may be limited to between 130,000 and 140,000 [metric tons] during the period from 2009 to 2015.
 The export quota for rare-earth products may be about 35,000 [metric tons] and the Government may allow 20 domestic rare-earth producers and traders to export rare earths."

+Much of the modern global resources of heavy rare earths are being sourced from China's ionic clay deposits.
+A 2025 analysis by Benchmark Mineral Intelligence suggests the West will still be dependent on China for 91% of their heavy rare earths needs by 2030, which is modestly less than 99% in 2024.
+Between 2014 and 2024, China accounted for 81% of rare-earth-related technology patent filings.